 A quick review for those who have not been following our ulluco work: Ulluco is a crop that very rarely sets seed.
 In fact, there are only two published reports of ulluco seed production: here and at the University of Turku in the early 1990s.
 There is perhaps one published report of seed being found on ulluco plants in the Andes.
 To the best of my knowledge, there is nobody else in the world doing sexual breeding with ulluco, although there is a vegetative mutation breeding program in New Zealand.
-Because so few people are working on the crop, there is very little information available to guide our breeding work.
+Because so few people are working on the crop, there is very little information available to guide our breeding work and no information at all about ulluco genetics.
 That’s not much of an impediment since I’m not really doing highly technical breeding here, but it is always helpful to know more about the genetics underlying traits of interest.

-I have been trying to make some guesses about color genetics in ulluco.
+I have been trying to make some guesses about ulluco genetics, particularly for skin and flesh color.
 This is not easy, although it has one big advantage over most of the other Andean tuber crops in that it is diploid.
 The usual approach would be to make test crosses between varieties in sufficient number to get reliable ratios of phenotypes in the progeny and then to work backwards to determine the likely genotypes.
 Unfortunately, it is nearly impossible to make high-confidence controlled crosses with ulluco because the flowers are very small and delicate and less than 1 in 400 attempted crosses produce seed.
 Also, only about 4% of seeds ever germinate, so producing the kinds of test cross progeny required is impossible at our scale.
 Even if I spent all of my time making ulluco crosses, I wouldn’t be able to produce enough.

 So, we work with what we have.
 I have been able to collect tuber color data for 72 seedling varieties with known female parentage.
 The most interesting puzzle is that I have gotten a large number of white varieties when no white varieties existed in the parent pool.
 Rather than starting from scratch, I decided to look at what is known about the color genetics of ulluco relatives.
 There is almost nothing known about its closest relatives, but beet isn’t too distant (both are members of the order Caryophyllales) and we know a fair amount about it.
 Beet also produces similar pigments to ulluco (betalains) and so it isn’t unreasonable to guess that the genetics controlling the biochemical pathways that produce these pigments might be similar.
 This is a model for red, yellow, and white color inheritance in beets: